bigchaindb/bigchaindb/docs/root/source/installation/network-setup/k8s-deployment-template/bigchaindb-network-on-kubernetes.rst

 ..
-Copyright © 2020 Interplanetary Database Association e.V.,
+Rubilink-Blockchain © 2023 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   Rubilink-Blockchain and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0
 .. _kubernetes-template-deploy-bigchaindb-network:

 Kubernetes Template: Deploying a BigchainDB network